gkosia-dataeng/data-platform-infru/data-generator/README.md

 `python_to_kafka.py` : produce json messages in topics `customers` and `orders`.
-                       if the topics does not exists then it is create them `python_to_mysql_insert_customers.py`: insert data in table customers in mysql db
+                       if the topics does not exists then it is create them.
+`python_to_mysql_insert_customers.py`: insert data in table customers in mysql db